PiSupply/PaPiRus/README.md

 * Connect the GPIO adapter
 * Install the pogo pin connector
 * Install the push buttons

-Not all the sections apply to both the PaPiRus HAT and the PaPiRus Zero.
+Please note: Not all the sections apply to both the PaPiRus HAT and the PaPiRus Zero.

 ### Datasheets, connectivity, pinout, jumpers and further information
 For additional information follow the links below: